peterarandis/husdata-h60-homey/README.md

 - Display heat pump system temperatures, status and operating modes
 - Adjust heating settings
 - Build flows using triggers for temperatures and statuses
+- Logging of heatpump sensors and operations to Insights graphing for analysis

 Flows using heat pump data can be very usable
 For example, Trig notifications if...